INN/docs/how-we-work/meetings.md

 <a id="scrum"></a>
 ### Daily Scrum

--  Every weekday at 10 AM ET (except Friday when it is replaced by our [weekly recap meeting](#recap))
+-  Every weekday at 10 AM ET (Monday and Friday are a little different, as described below)
 -  Uses the Google Hangout link from the recurring event invite on the team Google calendar
 -  Starts on time, no exceptions
--  Never longer than 15 minutes
+-  Never longer than 10 minutes
 -  Literally stand up
 -  Scrum Master role rotates monthly - see the [team editorial calendar](https://docs.google.com/a/investigativenewsnetwork.org/spreadsheets/d/1nJ2LAfQRzbDpxDfhpwfJo_a4DFM5-T4GDzRpj2t6qvk/edit#gid=0) (login required) for rotating responsibilities